PhD, CBD, CCE

 How do I sign up for a childbirth education class?

-• Feel free to reach out at DCAreaDoula@gmail.com if you would like to set up a class.
+Feel free to reach out at DCAreaDoula@gmail.com to join a class.

 If I am going to have a doula, do I need a childbirth education class?